VLC Upscaling | How to Increase Video Quality in VLC?

 Load your 4K video (irrespective of true 4K or upscaled 4K video) into VLC but find that VLC becomes choppy or lagging in 4K HEVC video playback.
 That might be related with the high frame rate.
 Download HD Video Converter to Free and Safe change 60FPS to 30FPS while keeping 4K video resolution and HEVC codec intact.
 Afterwards, open this 4K video footage to VLC and it will playback it smoothly without any trouble.
 This free 4K converter also supports you to upscale and improve video quality via Deinterlacing tech and High Quality Engine, which together substantially realize video quality upscaling, not just literally upscaling.
 More features are awaiting you to try!

 Solutions to Upscale and Improve Video Quality in VLC

-Part 1: Change Video Color Range to Upscale Video Quality
+Part 1: Change Video Color Range to Upscale Video Quality in VLC

 VLC washed out color issue has to do with the color range (based on your setup for the graphics card).
 Follow the below steps to change your color range building on the graphics card you have.